-Peru is, without question, a must-visit destination for birders.
-The wildlife is exceptional and the country offers amazing natural areas for birdwatching in Peru, ranking as a top destination for birdwatchers and wildlife enthusiasts alike.
+Birdwatching in Peru should be, without question, on the destination wishlist for all keen birders.
+The wildlife in the country is exceptional and it offers amazing natural areas that rank it as a top destination for birdwatchers and wildlife enthusiasts alike.

-Peru is home to more than 1800 different species of bird – more than can be found in the whole of North America and Europe combined – and there are also over 100 endemics, species found here and nowhere else in the world.
-From the capital, Lima you can head east to visit the Manu National Park, arguably the best place to watch birds anywhere in the world; north to the area around Iquitos, from where you can take a river trip along the mighty Amazon; south to Patagonia; or, if you are short of time, you can simply go birding in and around Lima itself.
+Peru is home to over 1,800 different species of bird – more than can be found in the whole of North America and Europe combined – and there are also in excess of 100 endemics, species found nowhere else in the world.
+From the capital, Lima, you can head east to visit the Manu National Park, arguably the best place on Earth to watch birds.
+Or head north to the area around Iquitos, from where you can take a river trip along the mighty Amazon.
+Travelling south brings you to the wilds of Patagonia and its special species or, if you are short of time, you can simply go birding in and around Lima itself.

 1. Paracas National Reserve

-Along the Peruvian coast, a short journey south of Lima, the cold waters of the Humboldt Current bring vast amounts of food, attracting large numbers of seabirds.
-Amongst the boobies, pelicans and gulls is one species considered a ‘must see’ bird on any visit to Peru: the Inca tern.
+Along the Peruvian coast, a short journey south of Lima, the cold waters of the Humboldt Current bring vast amounts of food, which attracts large numbers of seabirds.
+Amongst the boobies, pelicans and gulls is one species considered a ‘must see’ bird on any birding trip to the Inca Tern.
 This bird’s elegant shape, dark plumage and long, whiskery feathers behind the bill make it easy to identify.
-It can often be seen resting on the buildings in fishing villages along the coast, and also perched on rocks, or even cruising along beside your boat.
-Other species here include Peruvian pelican, Humboldt penguin, Peruvian thick-knee and a songbird that lives on the edge of the coast, constantly battered by waves, the aptly-named surf cinclodes.
+It can often be seen resting on the buildings in fishing villages along the coast, also perched on rocks or even cruising along beside your boat.
+Other species in Paracas include Peruvian Pelican, Humboldt Penguin, Peruvian Thick-knee and a songbird that lives on the edge of the coast constantly battered by waves: the aptly named Surf Cinclodes.

 Photo credit: Paracas National Reserve, Tanager Tours